bologer/anycomment.io/readme.txt

 * Fixed issue when "load on scroll" option was active and comments did not load on short pages because it was not possible to scroll, #135
 * Fixed issue when custom styles were ignored as dark theme was selected
 * JavaScript & Css assets are not loaded on the page, when comments are disabled or post is password protected
+* Fixed issue when user was trying to login using the social network with same email as one of the existing account.
+It caused no problem, but redirect to page and user was not logged in, #29

 = 0.0.54 – 06.09.2018 =